-Note: See also transfer-source and notify-source.
+Note: See also transfer-source, notify-source and parental-source.

 Zone Transfers

 BIND has mechanisms in place to facilitate zone transfers and set limits on the amount of load that transfers place on the system.
 The following options apply to zone transfers.